zcutlip/pyonepassword/ITEM_CREATION.md

 ## Basic item creation

 In the simplest case, use a convenience method on a signed-in `OP` object.
 Currently there is one for creating login items, but more will be added over time.
+Use `op.login_item_create()`.

 ```python